Challenging your Child Maintenance Service calculation

 You can apply for a variation by phone or in writing to the CMS.
 If you call, you may be sent a form to fill in.
 Make sure to keep a note of who you speak to and what you discuss.

-There are three grounds, which are the reasons for a variation.
+There are four grounds, which are the reasons for a variation.
 You must clearly state which of the grounds your request falls under.
 As they can overlap, use as many grounds as you think are relevant – you can ask for a variation using all of the grounds if relevant.

 The three grounds for a variation are: